 Why do we do what we do?

 We have embedded the spiritual, moral, social and cultural development of children into our teaching and learning and continually ensure opportunities to develop resilience and independence are explored.
 We recognise the part our curriculum plays in the emotional wellbeing of children and work hard to build awareness of positive mental health.
-Children use their prior learning to develop transferrable skills, knowledge and progression in their learning; they build memory by revisiting particular themes.
-We encourage and value self-reflection; we support our children to have high expectations and ambitions for their futures.
+Children use their prior learning to develop transferrable skills, knowledge and progression in their leaning; they build memory by revisiting particular themes.
+We encourage and value self-reflection; we support all our children, of all abilities to have high expectations and ambitions for their futures.